fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 _[[Constellation Software]]_

-[[Constellation Software]] is the Michael Jordan of serial acquirers.
+[[Constellation Software]] is the Michael Jordan of [[serial acquirers]].
 (In this case, Thomson Newspapers was likely the Wilt Chamberlain - we may eventually write up a study of Thomson)

 [[Constellation Software]] has a lot of the characteristics of an accumulator but completely defies accumulator base rates.
 It’s a combination of best execution meeting an ideal industry (VMS) to roll up.